Last updated on September 22nd, 2023.

-Ultimately, meditation creates peace within our mind and spirit.
-This is produced by a strengthening of the patterns of thought in your mind; formed by the habit of slowing, focusing or observing the mind.
+Meditation can also be used to develop and grow feelings of gratitude, love, patience, and even forgiveness within yourself.
+Ultimately, meditation creates peace within our minds and spirits.
+This is produced by strengthening the patterns of thought in your mind, formed by the habit of slowing, focusing, or observing the mind.

 1. Transcendental Meditation

-In addition, because there is a use of a mantra within Transcendental Meditation, the choice and meaning of the word can be utilized as a focal point and when entering a state of consciousness the meaning of the word can be used to influence the psychology of the practitioner.
+In addition, because there is a use of a mantra within Transcendental Meditation, the choice and meaning of the word can be utilized as a focal point, and when entering a state of consciousness, the meaning of the word can be used to influence the psychology of the practitioner.
 This is a technique similar to visualization.

 2. Mindfulness Meditation

-Mindfulness Meditation begins with the practitioner focusing on either their body or on their breath as it passes through their body.
-By creating this focus, there is also an awareness of what is happening in the present forming.
-Using a body scan technique to focus on the body, starting with the toes and working their way through the body for example, the practitioner is able to create awareness of potentially stressed areas.
-Through that awareness they are then able to mindfully release that stress and continue through the body.
+Using a body scan technique to focus on the body, starting with the toes and working their way through the body, the practitioner can create awareness of potentially stressed areas.
+Through that awareness, they can release that stress and continue mindfully through the body.

 3. Zen Meditation

-The stages of Zen Meditation are a learned progression.
-When observing the consciousness from a place of ‘non-thinking’ the practitioner becomes objectively aware of the conditioning of their subconscious mind.
+The stages of Zen meditation are a learned progression.
+When observing the consciousness from a place of ‘non-thinking,’ the practitioner becomes objectively aware of the conditioning of their subconscious mind.

 4. Movement Meditation